3MFConsortium/spec_core/3MF Core Specification.md

 ![3D matrices](images/3D_matrices.png)

-After applying all transforms to an object, the model SHOULD be located in the positive octant of the coordinate space.
+After applying all transforms to an object, the model SHOULD have positive volume and SHOULD be located in the positive octant of the coordinate space.

 ## 3.4.
 Model